-- Insert the straight end of the jack retention bracket through the eyelet of the angled bracket and swing the retention bracket over the jack.
-With the jack in place, place the end of the retention bracket over the threaded stud in the trunk floor and secure it with the plastic wing nut. - Screw the extension bolt onto the threaded stud of the jack retention bracket.
+4. Insert the straight end of the jack retention bracket through the eyelet of the angled bracket and swing the retention bracket over the jack.
+With the jack in place, place the looped end of the retention bracket over the threaded stud in the trunk floor and secure it with the plastic wing nut.